iapyeh/sshscript/README.rst

+.. _h60505595954b5b1b3159693b175140:

 SSHScript
 #########

-The sshscript is an integration of subprocess and paramiko_ .
+The sshscript is an integration of subprocess and \ |LINK1|\ .
 It provides an unique interface to invoke commands locally and remotely.
 Something likes to embed shell commands in a python script.
 For example:

 .. code::